mosip/documentation/docs/Registration-Processor-Functionality.md

 * If the manual adjudicator or ABIS does not find a duplicate, then the system sends the packet for UIN generation.

 ###  External system integration
-_All the below functions can be plugged in by a System Integrator into MOSIP system.
-MOSIP provides interfaces for integration._
+_*All the below functions can be plugged in by a System Integrator into MOSIP system.
+MOSIP provides interfaces for integration.*_

 ####  Data verification
 Data verification is a process in which the system can verify the data captured during a registration with the data received from an external system to ensure accuracy and consistency.
 It helps to determine whether data was accurately translated, is complete and supports the interoperability standards.

-The System Integrator can plug-in a stage in the workflow, where the stage can communicate with any external system to receive some information and validate it with the information captured at the Registration Center.
+The System Integrator can plug-in a stage in the work flow, where the stage can communicate with any external system to receive some information and validate it with the information captured at the Registration Center.

 #### Data enrichment
 Data enrichment is a value adding process, where external data from multiple sources is added to the existing data sets in MOSIP to enhance the quality and richness of the data.
 MOSIP receives some data from the external system in the form of Packet (as per MOSIP Standards).
 The system has the capability to receive this updated packet from external sources and process it with the packet received from Registration Client.

 #### Manual verification for external system data update
 When there are any discrepancies between the data received from external system vs. the data captured during registration, a country may opt to manually verify the data.
 The System Integrator in such case may build a Manual Verification Module for external system data mismatch.

 #### Manual adjudication
-When biometric deduplicates are found in ABIS, the System Integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
+When biometric duplicates are found in ABIS, the System Integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
 The Manual Adjudicator now can perform various validations on the duplicate data and inform the MOSIP system if the two records are duplicates or not.

 #### ABIS integration
-The MOSIP System, in-order to perform biometric deduplication (validate if there are no biometric duplicates in system), integrates with an ABIS.
+The MOSIP System, in-order to perform biometric de-duplication (validate if there are no biometric duplicates in system), integrates with an ABIS.

 ABIS Middleware which is designed by MOSIP and MOSIP Middleware designed by ABIS is used to communicate between MOSIP system and ABIS.

 ###  ID issuance

 ####  Identity generation - UIN generation and association
 After all the business validations are completed, the system gets a Unique Identification Number (UIN) from the UIN generation API and allocates the UIN by sending the new UIN number and the individual's information to ID Repository.

 #### Store/update ID Repository
 After all the business validations are performed for a new ID issuance or updating an individual’s information, this information is sent to ID Repository for storing or updating the information respectively.

 ####  Data extractor for ID authentication